bywatersolutions/slack-bywaterbot/README.md

 * "bug 1234", "bz 1234" - Bot will provide a link and info to the Koha Bugzilla for that number
 * "ticket 1234", "rt 1234" - Bot will provide a link to the given ticket number
 * "branches 1234", "branches 1234 _shortname_" - Bot will tell you bug branches are on the bug for the given shortname ( defaults to "bywater" )
+* "Quote Please" - Bot will give you a quote from our quotes file
 * "Refresh Karma" - Bot will download the latest version of the pep talk data

 ### Dependencies